Ivory Gull Faoileán Eabhartha Pagophila eburnea

 Birds seen at the following locations: Ballycotton, Bantry, Baltimore, Castletownbere, Clonakilty, Cobh, Cuskinny, Cork City Dump, Old Head of Kinsale, Red Strand (Galley Head), The Lough (Cork City), Youghal refuse tip.

 Recorded in all months except June, July and August with most records in the winter months.

-One county record upto the end of 2014.
-This is the first Irish and Western Palearctic records of this species.
+One county record up to the end of 2020.
+This was the first Irish and Western Palearctic record of this species.

 1990 A juvenile/first-winter, The Lough, Cork City Dump and Cobh, 21st February to 5th March.

-Widespread and common throughout the year, with highest counts in winter.
+Widespread and common resident breeding species, with highest counts in winter.
 Breeds at low density at many coastal sites.

 Global Distribution: The species has a very large, trans-Atlantic distribution, being found from the Great Lakes, U.S.A. and the east coast of U.S.A. and Canada, coastal Greenland, Iceland, Faroe Islands, Svalbard, U.K., Republic of Ireland, the west coast of mainland Europe, Scandinavia, Estonia and coastal European Russia.
 Individuals breeding in harsher environments will migrate south, wintering on northern coasts of Europe from the Baltic Sea to southern Portugal, and down North America as far south as the Caribbean (del Hoyo et al. 1996).
 (Source: BirdLife International)